algorandfoundation/algokit-beaker-playground-template/README.md

 # AlgoKit Playground Template

+---
+# DEPRECATED
+This template has been deprecated.
+Beaker for Algorand Smart Contract development is no longer supported.
+Please use Algorand Python instead.
+The Algorand Python template can be found at https://github.com/algorandfoundation/algokit-python-template.

+## Introduction

 This template provides a good starting point to quickly play with writing, building and deploying/calling Beaker and PyTEAL contracts.

 This is one of the default templates used by AlgoKit to initialise an Algorand smart contract project.
 It's a [Copier template](https://copier.readthedocs.io/en/stable/).